semgrep/semgrep-docs/docs/kb/semgrep-ci/azure-using-templates-with-semgrep.md

  1. Create a `templates` folder in the repository you want to run Semgrep in.
  2. Commit the following two templates:

-	Example for Semgrep full scan in a template yaml file:
+	Example YAML template file for a Semgrep full scan:

 	```yaml
 	steps: